vatnz-dev/sops/docs/aerodromes/index.md

 ## Procedural

-Procedural airspace is only found at a few airports around the country, theses are Towers without radar and rely on reports from pilots on thier position.
+Procedural airspace is only found at a few airports around the country.
+These are Towers without radar and rely on reports from pilots on their position.

 Our procedural towers are: Gisborne, Napier, New Plymouth, Nelson, Dunedin and Invercargill.